 Wilderness environments provide an ideal setting to develop leadership skills through the progression of education, modeling, observation, evaluation, and application.
 Students begin their course by learning the fundamentals of Biblical leadership while forming skills and abilities that help them lead others toward achieving common goals.
 SROM is unique in developing Biblical leadership skills of students within the context of an extended wilderness expedition.
 SROM teaches leadership techniques, attitudes, and behavior while emphasizing integrity and communication skills.
 Instructors help identify the gifts, talents, and weakness of each student and then mentor them, helping develop their ability as a leader and understanding of Biblical leadership principles.

-The 40/40 internship offers quality medical training through the Wilderness Medical Institute.
-WMI is a nationally recognized program that trains participants to respond to emergencies in remote settings.
+The 40/40 internship offers quality medical training through the Wilderness Medicine Training Center.
+WMTC is an internationally recognized program that trains participants to respond to emergencies in remote settings.

 The 80-hour curriculum includes standards for urban and extended care situations.
 Special topics include but are not limited to: wound management and infection, realigning fractures and dislocations, improvised splinting techniques, patient monitoring and long term management problems, up-to-date information on all environmental emergencies, plus advice on drug therapies.
 Emphasis is placed on prevention and decision-making, not the memorization of lists.